iszczesniak/cpp/memory/index.md

 unnecessarily.

-When a temporary is passed by value as an argument, that temporary is created directly (i.e., with the copy constructor elided) in the location of the function parameter.
+When a temporary is passed by value as an argument, that temporary is created directly (i.e., with the constructor elided) in the location of the function parameter.

 # Return value optimization

-When a result is returned by value from a function, it can be created directly (i.e., with the copy constructor elided) in the location for the return value.
+When a result is returned by value from a function, it can be created directly (i.e., with the constructor elided) in the location for the return value.
 This is known as the return value optimization (RVO).

 RVO not always can take place, because of technical reasons.
 First, because we return data, which has to be created prior to deciding